 How did HGS win:

-EPIC stands for Engage, Protect, Inform, and Create, a comprehensive philosophy that supports creating large scale positive brand image through efficient management of a brand’s social media.
-It is a combination of AI and industry leading platforms with a proven operating playbook written through hundreds of thousands of hours.
+EPIC stands for Engage, Protect, Inform, and Create, a comprehensive philosophy supporting creating a large-scale positive brand image through efficient management of a brand’s social media.
+It combines AI and industry-leading platforms with a proven operating playbook written through hundreds of thousands of hours.

 How do YOU do that:

 Engage - Choose your brand’s highest place and type of engagement.
-Being on every platform is time consuming scattershot.
+Being on every platform is a time-consuming scattershot.
 Being on a curated few platforms is a good use of one’s time.
 Find your customers and go where they are.

 Protect - Keep an eye out for bad news.
 You should have at the very least a Google Alert for your brand name to make sure things aren’t being said about you that you have to combat.
 Have a crisis plan.

-Inform - Keep yourself up to date on your competitors and emerging brand trends.
+Inform - Keep yourself updated on your competitors and emerging brand trends.

 Create - Positive.
 Positive.
 Positive.
-Create positive and thus memorable moments; and make sure you create your content with your customer in mind.
+Create positive and thus memorable moments, and ensure you create your content with your customer in mind.
 By taking the EPIC model and scaling it to the size of your business, you can create positive brand marketing for your brand and elevate your business to EPIC proportions.